reft-ai/reft.cpp/README.md

 - TP, PP need to be configured per the amount of GPUs(1, 2, 4, 8, 16...).
 TP*PP= the amout of GPUs.

 </details>

+# Contact Us

+For commercial uses, technical consulting, sponsorship opportunities, or partnership inquiries, please contact us at 'reft.email'

+# Acknowledgment

+We learned the design and reused code from the following projects: llm.c, Nanochat, PyTorch, vLLM, SGLang, FlashInfer.